sxydh/epoh-win/README.md

 Using EpohWin is very simple, just one step:

-* Place EpohWin.Core.exe in the folder containing index.html, and run EpohWin.Core.exe to access the application homepage.
+* Place EpohWin.Win.exe in the folder containing index.html, and run EpohWin.Win.exe to access the application homepage.

 If you need to call system interfaces, it's also very easy: